liamwalsh1980/Milestone-Project-1/README.md

 * I decided to add a h1 header to complete the design of the homepage, stating what the website is about in the form of a short sentence.
 On large screen sizes the colour of this is dark blue in Ubuntu font styling except for the word 'Autism' which is in Kalam font.
 It can be found above the cover text and inside to the right of the hero image.
 On small laptop, mobile and tablet size screens this header is below the hero image and above the cover text in the centre of the screen.
 The header colour is light blue with the word 'Autism' in dark blue to make it stand out more on smaller devices.

 * The about page has a dark blue background colour within the main body.
 The Ubuntu font is used for all content in light grey.
 The structure of the page leans to the left side to make it look more professional.
 The page holds information in the form of a sub headers, paragraphs, an unordered list (bullet points) a factsheet and a short video clip about Autism.
 The information you will find on this page is about my family's personal journey with Autism, the websites goals, next steps, subscribe button to click on and useful external links at the bottom just above the footer.
 The factsheet has contrasting colours with a light grey background and dark blue font colour.
 This is done purposely to stand out from the page.
 At the bottom of the factsheet there is small text confirming the source of the fact in red.
 This is also a link to click on which takes the user straight to the relevant website of where the fact came from.
+There is two external media clips for users to watch.
+The first is about five minutes long and it titled "Amazing Things Happen!".
+The second media clip is just under three minutes long and titled "What is Autusm".
+This media clips are credited at the bottom of this README in the credits section.
 Within the bullet points inside the Website Goals section, there is a couple of additional links to the resource and subscribe pages to encourage users to click on.
 These link words are in a light blue colour to stand out from the rest of the text.
 The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this button the colour changes to a strong green.
 There are also horizontal breaks between each section within this page to make it easy to navigate through.
 The layout is identical on all screensizes with minimal changes made using media queries to adjust the factsheet, subscribe button and useful links section.

 * The resources page has a dark blue background colour within the main body just like the about page.
 The Ubuntu font is used for all content with a light grey colour finish.
 The main purpose for this page is to provide users with clear to read information.
 I decided to keep this page simple with the option to read and much or as little as the user wanted.
 This is done using the CSS overflow declaration and scroll value.
 I wanted all information pieces to sit inside a semantic element to show improved web development.
 I replaced the div elements with the article elements to achieve this.
 There are also horizontal breaks between each information paragraph to make it easy to navigate throughout the page.
 Below the information paragraphs there is some additional content encouraging the user to visit the subscribe page to register.
 Underneath this content there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 This button is light blue with the text in dark blue.
 The wording is in capital letters and when hovering over this button the background colour changes to a strong green.
 Below the button there is a useful links section which includes three charity organisation logos for users to click on.
 These links are external to the websites of the charities.
 When clicked the user will see that the external website will open in a new tab page on their browser.
 This is to make sure that if the user wants to return to Embrace Autism, the site is still open to easily go back to.
 The layout is identical on all screensizes with minimal changes made with media queries to adjust the subscribe button and useful links section.